Appendicitis is a medical emergency that happens when your appendix becomes sore, swollen, and diseased.

 The appendix will be removed in one of two ways:

 Traditional (open) surgery method.
 You are given anesthesia.
 A cut (incision) is made in the lower right-hand side of your belly.
 The surgeon finds the appendix and takes it out.
-If the appendix has burst, a small tube (shunt) may be put in to drain out pus and other fluids in the belly.
-The shunt will be taken out in a few days, when your surgeon feels the infection has gone away.
+If the appendix has burst, a small drain may be put in to drain out pus and other fluids in the belly.
+The drain will be taken out in a few days, when your surgeon feels the infection has gone away.

 Laparoscopic method.
 You are given anesthesia.
 This surgery uses several small cuts (incisions) and a camera (laparoscope) to look inside your belly.
 The surgical tools are placed through a few small cuts.
 The laparoscope is placed through another cut.
 A laparoscopy can often be done even if the appendix has burst.